abytecurious/showpass/README.md

-# showpass
+#Show Passwords & More
-A Firefox add-on that adds nifty little icons to form elements to reveal your password, delete text entry, etc.
+Adds nifty little icons to forms to reveal passwords and also clear field contents